 Is it true that women are less likely to apply for board roles?

 LinkedIn produced a study that examined the job search behaviour of their users in great detail.
 They found that despite viewing the same number of jobs and just as many company pages, women were:

 - 16% less likely to apply for positions they had viewed on LinkedIn, and in general, women apply to 20% fewer vacancies than men do and were

 - Less likely to apply for positions that were more senior than their current position.

-Further, in a survey published in the Harvard Business Review, a thousand men and women were asked why they did not apply for a job where they did not meet all the qualifications, they got the following reactions:
+Further, in a survey published in the Harvard Business Review, a thousand men and women were asked why they did not apply for a job where they did not meet all the qualifications, and they received the following reactions:

-- I didn’t think they would hire me since I didn’t meet the qualifications and I didn’t want to waste my time and energy: Women 41% – Men 46%
+- I didn’t think they would hire me since I didn’t meet the qualifications.
+I didn’t want to waste my time and energy: Women 41% – Men 46%

 - I was being respectful of the time and preferences of the person reviewing applications – they had already made clear who they were looking for: Women 13% – Men 20%